anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-added JWS Protected Header (Registrar) MUST contain the following standard Header Parameters as defined in {{!RFC7515}}:

-* `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of !RFC7515}}
+* `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of !RFC7515}}.
 * `x5c`: SHALL contain the base64-encoded registrar EE certificate used to sign the voucher as well as the certificate chain up to (but not including) the pinned domain certificate (the initial domain trust anchor);
-  the pinned domain certificate is already contained in the JSON Voucher Data
+  the pinned domain certificate is already contained in the JSON Voucher Data.

 Note that for many installations with a single registrar credential, the registrar EE certificate is pinned.